 The 5-mile roundtrip hike to Abrams Falls is relatively short and is considered to be moderate in difficulty, thus helping to make it one of the more popular trails in the park and attracting nearly 1000 visitors per day during peak season.

 Although Abrams Falls is only 20 feet high, the large volume of water rushing over the cliff more than makes up for its lack of height.
 In fact, Abrams Falls is the most voluminous waterfall in the park.
 Although the long, deep pool at its base is very picturesque and inviting, swimming here is extremely dangerous due to strong currents and an undertow.

-The waterfall and the creek are named after Cherokee Chief Abram (or Abraham) whose village once stood several miles downstream.
+The waterfall and the creek are named after a Cherokee chief by the name of Oskuah, who later adopted the name Abram (or Abraham).
+His village once stood several miles downstream from the falls.